-Students will learn game design and programming concepts.
-Students must have mastered the topics previously covered in Computer Science.
-This mastery is needed for study of programming topics including: game state and the game loop, basic display and interaction of on-screen objects, user interface design, and 2D side scrolling techniques.
-Students will program using the C# language in the Visual Studio environment.
+This course is a rigorous introduction to video game programming - students must have mastered the topics previously covered in Computer Science.
+Students will extend their knowledge and skill in programming through the study of game topics including: game state and the game loop, basic display and interaction of on-screen objects, object-oriented programming concepts, user interface design, and 2D game techniques.
+Students will program using the C# language; development environments may include Visual Studio, XNA, MonoGame, and Unity.
 Our primary game platform will be the PC; some students may program for other platforms.
-Design topics will include: story, mechanics & dynamics, chance, strategy, balance, and level design.
-Significant team projects will expose students to the challenges of working in teams and develop project management & interpersonal skills.
+Significant group projects will expose students to the challenges of working in teams and develop project management & interpersonal skills.